lukasborawski/bigos/README.md

 **Box with aligned elements**

-By using this class modifire you will set vertical align for all first level child elements.
+By using this class modifier you will set vertical align for all first level child elements.

 *Vertically aligned center*